 Skip to main content

 When your application runs in production, there is no human to log in.
 Credentials let your services prove their identity to Enkryptify and retrieve secrets automatically.
-Enkryptify supports two types of machine credentials.
-Choose the one that fits your use case:
+Enkryptify supports API tokens for machine-to-machine access:

 API Tokens